securaops/documentation/securaops-cybershield-patent-draft.md

 - **Frontend:** Built with Angular v20, Tailwind CSS, and Angular Material, providing a responsive, accessible user interface.
 - **Backend:** Core services are implemented in Java with Spring Boot, using reactive programming for high concurrency.
 AI/ML services are implemented in Python with TensorFlow and PyTorch.
 - **Database:** PostgreSQL with schema-per-tenant for data isolation.
 TimescaleDB for high-volume telemetry.
-- **Real-Time Updates:** WebSocket and event-driven architecture for real-time notifications and incident updates.
+- **Real-Time Updates:** Utilizes a WebSocket and event-driven architecture for delivering real-time notifications and incident updates.

 **Key Functional Components:**